ripeart/Workspace-User-Offboarding/README.md

 1. In your Apps Script project, click **+** next to Files
 2. Select **HTML**
 3. Name it `offboard`
-4. Copy the contents of `offboard.html` into this file
+4. Copy the contents of `index.html` into this file

-### Step 3: Create the Backend Script

-1. In your Apps Script project, open `Code.gs`
-2. Add the backend functions (see Backend Functions section below)
+5. Do the same with 'main.gs' and 'appscript.json'

-### Step 4: Configure for Your Organization
+### Step 3: Configure for Your Organization

 Update the following in the HTML file: